FelippoDev/FelippoDev/README.md

 ## Welcome!
 I'm Luiz Felippo 😄
-I am a mid-level developer with a passion for problem-solving and a commitment to ongoing improvement.
+I am a software developer with a passion for problem-solving and a commitment to ongoing improvement.

 - 🔭 I’m currently working as a backend developer.